The other, called tropical astrology, is practiced in the Americas, Europe, Australia, and parts of Africa. We could call it “Western” astrology.

 Scorpios are very fair-minded (venus) and vindictive (mars).
 Or, he will say, “when made angry, watch out for Scorpios (who are usually nice guys).”
 (Notice the similarity between Taurus/Aries and Scorpio/Libra in combining passive, receptive venusian qualities in the same sign with active, assertive mars qualities?)
 Their tropical Scorpio is mostly a sidereal Libra.
 Libra is venus-ruled--a peacemaker if not an out-and-out appeaser--hence the fairness attributed to “Scorpio.”
 Libra (venus), in fact, not only inclines to fairness, that is, balance, it has trouble with true Scorpios (or Leos, or Pisces, or...) for whom fairness is not a main consideration in life.
 Libras are always equalizing others and not all individuals are obligingly equalized.

 Because, for instance, Leo is a fire sign, a fiery temper is often attributed to its natives, that is, those with sun in that sign.
 “Don’t mess with her, she’s a Leo.”
 One woman I know--a tropical Leo, sidereal Cancer--fought a lot.
 But, she had moon opposition mars across the horizon.
 What she was fighting about was the schooling of her children in a parent-run school.
-Individuals with unafflicted sidereal sun in Leo are not so fiery as they are dignified.
+Individuals with unafflicted sidereal sun in Leo are not so scrappy (afflicted fire sign) as they are dignified.
 Their dignity is based on their powerful experience of the value of their own identity.

 I would like to go on, but cannot for several reasons.
 First, I seldom hear tropical speech any more.
 I do not read tropical astrology, but might if I could even find an astrology magazine these days.
 These two deficiencies have impoverished my inventory of selections on which to comment.
 Second, most of the tropical astrology articles (from journals) I have read in the past decade have been ones highlighting planets, not signs.
 Planets have not been corrupted.
-Third, once past the sign of Scorpio, planets rule one sign only, and furthermore, except for jupiter and Sagittarius, are outer planets.
+Third, once past the sign of Scorpio, planets rule one sign only, and furthermore, except for jupiter ruling Sagittarius, are outer planets.
 It is trickier seeing sign corruption in signs ruled by outer planets than in those ruled by planets of personality.
 Based on statements made by tropical astrologers in the past, however, I have a few questions and comments about them:

 Aquarians and Pisceans are equally non-personal and ungraspable to individuals with suns in earlier signs.
 So, what difference does it make whether they are ruled by uranus or neptune?

 I covered some of my observations about Pisces and neptune in the paper about psychics.
+Here is a link to that paper: Paper on Psychics

 This process of the mixing up of signs and rulers occurred in tropical astrology for all the signs.
 There was nothing wrong with astrologers’ observations.
 It was their premise--that they were talking about qualities of one sign--which was arguably incorrect.